-For iced filter coffees and cold brews, we like to use a filter roasted single origin such as our July Discovery Coffee or Ethiopia Tega & Tula.
+For iced filter coffees and cold brews, we like to use a filter roasted single origin such as our El Salvador El Cipres or Ethiopia Nano Challa.
 Fruity and floral notes are emphasised with these recipes, so a coffee that bursts with these high notes will work wonderfully.

 Iced coffee at home recipe

 Here are our favourite iced espresso recipes for espresso and stovetop.
 Ingredients:

 40ml cold milk (optional)